Henry de Vere Stacpoole: Biography

 During World War I Stacpoole and his wife left Stebbing and moved to Astle House, Castle Hedingham.
 Shortly before 1920, they moved to London; his neighbour was the scholar Arthur S. Way, who induced him to undertake the translation of Sappho's poems.
-He moved to Cliff Dene, Bonchurch, Isle of Wight, in November 1922; the description of these places is in The Story of my Village (1947).
+He moved to Cliff Dene, Bonchurch, Isle of Wight, in November 1922; the description of these places is in The Story of My Village (1947).
 We also have the same setting in Goblin Market (1925), a delicate social and psychological novel starring a middle-aged man.
 In 1922 Stacpoole published several volumes of verse, including his translations of Sappho and François Villon (of whom he also wrote a popular biography).
 After Margaret died in 1934, he gave the village of Bonchurch a pond and a bird "sanctuary" in her memory.
-On March 21, 1938, he married Margaret's sister, Florence Robson.
+On 21 March 1938, he married Margaret's sister, Florence Robson.
 He had no children from either marriage.

-His love of nature led him to establish the Penguin Club, dedicated to saving seabirds from the "threat of oil", a cause that had engaged him since the 1920s.
-Stacpoole continued to write in the 1940s, based on romantic treasure hunt stories, with the notable exception of two fascinating sentimental memoirs, Men and Mice (1942) and More Men and Mice (1945).
-Together with Conan Doyle, he was inclined to believe in the existence of fairies following the events of Cottingley in the 20s where the fairies were photographed by the girls Elsie and Frances.
-Stacpoole was of robust constitution, tall and with a cheerful character and typically representative of Irish genius.
+Due to his deep love and appreciation for nature, he established the Penguin Club, which was dedicated to protecting seabirds from the harmful effects of oil.
+This cause had been close to his heart since the 1920s, and he continued to actively pursue it throughout his life.
+Despite being known for his romantic treasure hunt stories, Stacpoole also wrote two captivating memoirs, Men and Mice (1942) and More Men and Mice (1945), which showcased his sentimental side.

+Stacpoole was a robust and tall man, with a cheerful character.
+Along with Conan Doyle, he believed in the existence of fairies after the Cottingley fairy incident in the 1920s, when fairies were apparently photographed by two young girls named Elsie and Frances.

-He died in a hospital in Shanklin, Isle of Wight, on 12 April 1951 of cerebral thrombosis, following surgery, and was buried at St Boniface Church, Bonchurch.
+He died due to cerebral thrombosis after an operation in hospital at Shanklin, Isle of Wight, on 12 April 1951.
+He was laid to rest at St Boniface Church, Bonchurch.